wy1iu/MHE/README.md

 ### SphereFace-plus

-SphereFace+ is implemented in Caffe and therefore is independently host [here](https://github.com/wy1iu/sphereface-plus).
+SphereFace+ is an improved deep face recognition algorithm based on [SphereFace](https://github.com/wy1iu/sphereface).
+We incorporate the MHE regularization to the original SphereFace and further boost the recognition accuracy. is implemented in Caffe and therefore is independently host [here](https://github.com/wy1iu/sphereface-plus).

 ### Note
   - All the results in the paper can be reproduced using this code.
 For the GAN applciation in Appendix, we use the [official spectral normalization implementation](https://github.com/pfnet-research/chainer-gan-lib) and directly plug in our MHE regularization.